-As a leader in clinical practices, the ECP will offer integrated behavioral health services within the primary care setting.
-The approach must utilize evidence based/promising practice models to ensure systematic and cost-effective strategies to be implemented over time.
+As a leader in clinical practices, the CCP will offer integrated behavioral health services within the primary care setting.
+The approach must utilize evidence-based/promising practice models to ensure systematic and cost-effective strategies that will be implemented over time.